CPU Benchmarks and Hierarchy 2024: CPU Rankings

 CPU Benchmarks Rankings 2024 - Windows 10 and Windows 11

-We have two sets of benchmarks in the album above.
-All of our Windows 11 tests above were conducted with the Nvidia GeForce RTX 4090, and we'll build out all future test results with this platform.
-We recently updated our test image, so we have a limited selection of benchmarks that include the latest Intel 14th-Gen processors.
-However, you can use the relative positioning of the processors to gauge performance differences to older chips by comparing them to the much broader set of CPU benchmarks found in the following slides.
-We are also adding new benchmarks of the older CPUs to our new test suite, and these two lists will merge into a single list in the coming weeks.
+We have multiple sets of benchmarks in the album above.
+All of our tests above were conducted with the Nvidia GeForce RTX 4090.
+We recently updated our test image, so we have a limited selection of benchmarks that include the latest Intel and Ryzen processors (the first three charts).
+The following slides contain previous test pools, and you can use the relative positioning of the processors to gauge performance differences to older chips.

 We rank all the Intel and AMD processors using the Windows 11 and RTX 4090 test bench in the tables below, but we don't include CPU overclock performance rankings.
-You can see all of those numbers in the charts above.
 We've also added separate charts for integrated graphics testing below.

 Bear in mind that the charts above use the raw performance numbers, whereas our CPU benchmarks rankings in the tables below use a score to rank the chips relative to one another.
 Here are also a few of our faceoffs that pit top gaming CPUs head-to-head: